george-ajayiola/jenkins-master-slave-setup/README.md

 2. **Paste Public Key:**
     - Copy the public key from the controller node and paste it into the `authorized_keys` file.
+    - Once you pasted the public keys in the authorized_keys file, come out of the file by entering :wq!

+ And that’s it, you should be able to connect to the agent machine from controller node via SSH.
+Additionally, you can verify it by running below command (Note: agent-publicip address will be your Ubuntu agent machine external ip address)

 3. **Verify SSH Connection:**
     ```sh